 - Drawn to metaphysical and spiritual subjects.
 Over the years, I became increasingly interested in such topics.
 I was able to communicate with my angels more effectively and with awareness I was able to see the signs much more clearly.
 I still have a lot of work to do but I have definitely progressed from being scared to accepting that I am surrounded by loving Angels.
 We all are.

 - Internal conflict between keeping up with material world and a strong desire to dwell in the spiritual world.
 This was true for me when I was a new follower of Eckhart Tolle.
 I became more and more frustrated as I struggled to stay present.
 At some point, it seemed like I had to give up everything in order to achieve eternal peace and happiness.
-Then there was the fear of instability and unknown.
+Then there was the fear of the unknown.
 I did quit my job once to move to a different city.
 During that period, I was jobless, didn’t have much savings, was living between backpackers and a friend’s place while trying to relocate to different cities but I felt so much at peace and happy.
 This experience has helped find a balance between both worlds.
+I found a way to incorporate both worlds.
 I recommend this if you are willing to try it.
 It really does wonders.
 It helps to declutter our material life and restart with the right intentions.

 - Finding your true purpose in life.
 When we become awakened and trust in the messages given to us, we can discover our true purpose in life.
 It will take time but it will happen.
 This is a journey, not a destination and patience is our best friend.